Ij888/ij888/README.md

 | Proposal for prototyping of an HSM using pfsense and Raspberry Pi  | Hardware Prototyping|

 ## Tools
-[Provide tools and break them down into categories.
-Use ChatGPT to help create the link - Remove this afterwards]]

 ### Network
 <div>